[Minor revision–posted 11/10/20 (replaces 9/17/18 edition)]

 The Office of the Provost will not extend credit to develop, promote, or conduct a conference for any non-TTU professional organization (e.g., UPCEA, IEEE, ASM, etc.).
 This policy complies with OP 62.01, Extension of State Credit.

 Start-up funds sufficient to cover all expenses incurred must be in place prior to planning in the event that (1) a non-credit program does not make or (2) participation is not sufficient to meet "guarantees" established by the non-credit program's host hotel or facility.
 Guarantee fees are typically commensurate with the number of participants who were expected to attend the non-credit program and may include penalties for blocks of hotel rooms initially set aside for participants.

 Moreover, organizational planning meetings, marketing pieces and mailings, and other pre-program items must be paid for before registration begins.
 Alternative sources of funding for these and related costs include federal, private, or professional association funding.
 The Office of the Provost can provide guidance to begin this process.

 4. Registration Fee

 a.
-A registration fee for programs will be determined through anticipated expenses and enrollments and approved by the Office of the Provost via the Special Activities Program Approval form.
+A registration fee for programs will be determined through anticipated expenses and enrollments and approved by the Office of the Provost via the Special Activities Program Approval form (Attachment A).
 Fees may be collected from each individual or included in a lump sum payment from a sponsoring agency that elects such procedure.

 c.
 Unless exceptions are specifically approved by the Office of the Provost, registration fees will be charged for all Texas Tech University faculty, staff, and students who wish only to attend open sessions of academically related symposia, conferences, regional or national meetings, and similar gatherings held on the Texas Tech University campus on a space-available basis.